codingsoo/REST_Go/README.md

-## Automated Test Generation for REST APIs: No Time to Rest Yet
+# Automated Test Generation for REST APIs: No Time to Rest Yet

+## Getting Started

-### Updates
+### Requirements

-- Accepted to the ISSTA 2022!
+If you are using Ubuntu 20.04, we give you a setup script for automatic requirements setup.

+- Hardware: You need at least 12GB of RAM.
+- Software: Java8, Java11, Git, Sudo, Wget, zip, unzip, MVN, Python3.8-pip, Virtualenv, NodeJS v10.19, and Docker 20.10.

+### Check the basic functionality

+In this section, we give detailed instructions to check the basic functionality of this artifact.

 ### How to setup the environment?